skip to content

 00:15:46 - Chris Ferdinandi

 Yeah, absolutely.
-Yeah.
-So, yeah.
-So where.
 So there's a few problems.
-Right.
-So I shouldn't say a few problems, but.
-So my.
-My courses and ebooks are very narrowly focused on kind of specific topics.
-Right.
-So I've got one on DOM manipulation, one on working with APIs, you know, one on ES modules.
+I shouldn't say problems, but my courses and eBooks are very narrowly focused on specific topics.
+So I've got one on DOM manipulation, one on working with APIs, one on ES modules.
 And my students generally love this because there's not a lot of fluff.
-It's just, here's what you need to know.
-Here's some, you know, here's some code, here's some instruction on it.
-Here's a little project.
-Go.
-And those are really great for when you're first learning something, but, you know, they're.
-They're very narrow, and if you were to buy all of them, it can.
-It can cost a lot of money.
-So the.
-The Lean Web Club addresses a couple of challenges there.
-First of all, it is.
-It's got all the things, so love that.
-So just all the different topics, they're all sorted by category.
-Each one includes video, text, version and source code.
-And, you know, if you are someone who's just looking to get started and you don't have 100 or more dollars to drop on this.
-It's a really great way for you to get started today.
+It's just, here's what you need to know, here's some code, here's some instruction on it, here's a little project, go.
+And those are really great for when you're first learning something, but they're very narrow, and if you were to buy all of them, it can cost a lot of money.
+So the Lean Web Club addresses a couple of challenges there.
+First of all, it's got all the things.
+All the different topics, they're all sorted by category.
+Each one includes video, text version, and source code.
+And if you are someone who's just looking to get started and you don't have $100 or more to drop on this, it's a really great way for you to get started today.

 00:17:04 - Chris Ferdinandi

-The other thing that it addresses that I've always struggled with in the past, is that it's more holistic.
-So I often have, I often have, like, projects that I want to share that I think would be really helpful to help people learn.
-But they maybe require some tutorials if you're someone who's brand new for you to kind of understand.
+The other thing that it addresses that I've always struggled with in the past is that it's more holistic.
+So I often have projects that I want to share that I think would be really helpful to help people learn, but they maybe require some tutorials if you're someone who's brand new for you to kind of understand.
 And there are tutorials that are scattered across several different guides or collections of learning.
-Or I have content that's not big enough for a full course, and so I don't really have a great way to package it and like sell it to people.
-And so having things in this platform really feels me from the constraints of a typical course model.
+Or I have content that's not big enough for a full course, and so I don't really have a great way to package it and sell it to people.
+And so having things in this platform really frees me from the constraints of a typical course model.
 So the way it works is I have a library of tutorials.
 Every one is really, really short.
-Like these are two to three minutes on a very specific topic and they're grouped into categories, right?
-So you might have a bucket of things around working with selectors, some stuff on loops, some stuff on moving up and down the dom, all the string methods you'd ever want to know, right?
+These are two to three minutes on a very specific topic, and they're grouped into categories, right?
+So you might have a bucket of things around working with selectors, some stuff on loops, some stuff on moving up and down the DOM, all the string methods you'd ever want to know, right?
 And each one is a short little video with some source code.

 00:18:16 - Chris Ferdinandi